-2) the data are provided to the credit institution by the data subjects themselves:
+2. data provided to the credit institution by the data subject him-/herself:

 b) there are not the data created by the credit institution itself (e.g. evaluation of the credit risk of the customer created by the credit institution, or the assignment of the customer to some group such as professional/non-professional customer, would be considered data generated by the credit institution and will not be subject to the right to data portability)